liangkayla/allpets/ATTRIBUTION.md

 - Used as a resource to learn about fine-tuning Phi-1.5.
 Some code chunks (list of hyperparameters, PrintLossCallback class) were pulled directly.

 OpenAI's ChatGPT
-- Used to generate most of the JS, HTML, and CSS code in the [front-end](ui/src/pages/home/index.tsx) of the application.
+- Used to generate some of the non-ML related code, such as the HTML/CSS code in the [front-end](src/ui/src/pages/home/index.tsx) of the application.

 Hugging Face Transformers, PyTorch, PEFT (Parameter-Efficient Fine-Tuning), Pillow (Python Imaging Library)
 - Libraries used to fine-tune and run ML models, and access image files.